-An incredible modern office design across from Peace College in Raleigh now houses the AIANC Center.
+An incredible modern design accross from Peace College now houses the North Carolina AIA.

 The North Carolina Chapter of the American Institute of Architects is the recognized advocate for the architectural profession in this state.
 With a membership of 2,200, AIA North Carolina includes nearly 80 percent of the state's resident architects.
 Membership has increased dramatically, from 215 in 1955 and 695 in 1975.